Co-Design of Soft Gripper with Neural Physics: Related Work

 \textbf{Computational Design and Co-Design.} Computation methods for mechanical design have leveraged gradient-based optimization ~\cite{chen2018topology, chen2020design,airfoil,dafoam} and planning methods~\cite{feshbach2024algorithmic, kodnongbua2023computational} over geometry or topology to tailor structures for target tasks.
-However, these approaches are often computationally expensive and are hard to generalize effectively to new objects or manipulation tasks.
-Differentiable simulation frameworks~\cite{warp2022, hu2019difftaichi} offer promising co-design directions by embedding both morphology and controller parameters within a fully differentiable framework, yielding a unified framework but requiring smooth, tractable gradients, and are often sensitive to initialization~\cite{xu2021end, allen2022inverse, georgievpwm}.
+However, these approaches are often computationally expensive and are hard to generalize effectively to new objects or tasks.
+Differentiable simulations~\cite{warp2022, hu2019difftaichi} offer promising co-design directions by embedding both morphology and controller parameters within one framework, but require smooth, tractable gradients, and are often sensitive to initialization~\cite{xu2021end, allen2022inverse, georgievpwm}.
 Sampling-based frameworks trade off evaluation cost for global exploration: Bayesian optimization offers sample efficiency over a low-dimensional parameter space~\cite{calandra2016bayesian, bo}, evolutionary and CMA-ES methods handle rich discrete/continuous topologies at the expense of thousands of simulations~\cite{hansen2003reducing,kulz2024optimizing}, and RL-driven co-evolution jointly adapts design and policy in an outer–inner loop at high computational cost~\cite{he2024morph,schaff2023sim}.
-Generative design approaches~\cite{ha2021fit2form, xu2024dynamics} have shown great potential for more scalable deployment, but have so far emphasized on geometric aspects.
+Generative design approaches~\cite{ha2021fit2form, xu2024dynamics} have also shown great potential for geometries.
 A class of Graph Neural Network (GNN)-based simulators~\cite{meshgraph,fluid} supports effective design processes by learning representations over graph nodes and edges: GD-M~\cite{inverse} for inverse design learns design parameters for high-dimensional fluid–structure interactions using Graph Networks, but can be computationally heavy.

 \textbf{Soft Robot Fabrication and Stiffness Design.} Soft robots encode their joints directly into the body’s geometry, allowing them to be fabricated as a single, monolithic structure without separate bulky and rigid actuators~\cite{rus2015design, piazza2019century}.
 Molding and casting techniques~\cite{bilodeau2015monolithic, rothemund2018soft, wei2016novel} enable monolithic soft structures, while 3D printing offers rapid iteration of custom geometries~\cite{hubbard2021fully, zhai2023desktop}.
 Variable-stiffness materials such as layer jamming, phase-change polymers, or tunable elastomer composites, allow a single gripper morphology to exhibit different compliance profiles under external stimuli~\cite{kim2019continuously,narang2017transforming}.
 Designing stiffness distributions within a soft body remains challenging: most work still relies on heuristic parameters or manual tuning.